juanbretti/cloudflare_dyndns/README.md

 # Cloudflare Simple DynDNS

-A very simple way to update DNS records using Cloudflare.
+A very simple way to update DNS records using Cloudflare and PHP.

 After reading the very comprehensive scripts from: